-- Endangering the health and/or welfare of yourself, campers, or staff in any way whatsoever. - Possession or use of any of the following, including but not limited to: Fireworks, weapons, tobacco products, lighters, drugs, drug paraphernalia, or alcohol - Possession of knives, hatchets, saws, axes or fire starters without permission and supervision of the instructor. - Participating in bullying/social cruelty - Hate speech or threats of any kind - Leaving the sleeping area after camper curfew

-• Damaging, destroying, defacing, or stealing property belonging to camp, other campers or staff
+- Endangering the health and/or welfare of yourself, campers, or staff in any way whatsoever. - Possession or use of any of the following, including but not limited to: Fireworks, weapons, tobacco products, lighters, drugs, drug paraphernalia, or alcohol - Possession of knives, hatchets, saws, axes or fire starters without permission and supervision of the instructor. - Participating in bullying/social cruelty - Hate speech or threats of any kind - · Leaving the sleeping area after camper curfew - Repetitively breaking the rule of three or night-buddy rule - Damaging, destroying, defacing, or stealing property belonging to camp, other campers or staff